 As a Girl Scout volunteer, you serve as a partner and role model to girls.
 You’ll also work closely with a co-volunteer, because two adults must be present at all times when working with girls, and at least one of those volunteers must be female and not related to the other adult.
 This is an important distinction that bears repeating: Men can serve as troop volunteers, but an adult female who is not related to the other volunteer must be present at all times, and at no time is a girl to be alone with only one volunteer.
-Remember to also check the adult-to-girl ratios in the “Safety-Wise” section.
+Remember to also check the adult-to-girl ratios in the “Safety-Wise” chapter.

 Your responsibilities as a Girl Scout volunteer include:

 - Sharing your knowledge, experience, and skills with a positive and flexible approach.

 - Working in a partnership with girls so that their activities are girl-led, allow them to learn by doing, and allow for cooperative (group) learning; you’ll also partner with other volunteers and council staff for support and guidance.

 - Organizing fun, interactive, girl-led activities that address relevant issues and match girls’ interests and needs.